Gentian liqueur: History

-In Germany, the liqueur is referred to as "Enzian" (the German word for "gentian"). in Berchtesgaden, Bavaria has produced distilled gentian liquors since 1692, and is Germany's oldest gentian distillery.

 As a spirit

 "Gentian" can refer to a specific type of spirit made by the distillation of a fermentation product of gentian roots (with or without added neutral spirits).
-As a pure distillation product, this form of gentian is classified as a spirit, as opposed to a liqueur.
+As a pure distillation product, this form of gentian is classified as a spirit.
 The EU regulates its alcoholic strength, specifying it must comprise at least 37.5 percent alcohol by volume.